anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

      - models_dict is the Python dictionary of the models containing fit function, execution time, labels and parameters.
 ### Module anomaly_main ###
 1. find_parameters(self)
-   - Definition: This function is used to
+   - Definition: This function is used to provide parameters of all the models.
-   - Input Parameters:
-   - Output: Returns

 2. find_anomalies(self)
-   - Definition: This function is used to
+   - Definition: This function is used to find the model performance.
-   - Input Parameters:
-   - Output: Returns

 **Choice of hyperparameters:**
 1. Isolation Forest